Bibliographic software enables you to store and manage your references and automatically generate bibliographies in a

 How do I get the software?

 The software is available for on-campus users and those based at the OU regional centres through the IT department.
 To request EndNote please raise a ticket via the IT Self Service system.

-OU students and tutors not based on campus who would still like to use EndNote are able to purchase it at a modest discount from Adept Scientific.
+OU students and tutors not based on campus who would still like to use EndNote have been able to purchase it from Adept Scientific in the past.
+It is no longer available from this source and an alternative way of purchasing this product is currently being investigated on a nation level.